nils-holmberg/scom-org/readme.md

 # strategic communication, organizations

-- some projects will be added here later
+- some projects will be added here later..

 ## user engagment and sentiment measures